Hockenheim: Sport

 The Hockenheimring, a motor racing course built in 1932, has become the home of the Formula One German Grand Prix.
 It has hosted this event over 30 times since 1970, including every year between 1986 and 2006.
 Since 2007 Formula One races in Germany are alternating annually between the Hockenheimring and the Nürburgring; Hockenheim hosts the event on even years.
 The course is also used for several other motor racing events and open-air concerts.
 After Nurburgring's withdrawal from 2015, Hockenheimring started hosting German Grand Prix annually since 2018.
 However, the track ownership and management and Formula One Management have not yet agreed a deal to extend the track's holding of the German Grand Prix beyond 2019.
+So far the track has not been utilised for the Grand Prix ever since (as of the 2026 formula one calendar).

 Places of interest

 A museum for tobacco cultivation was founded 1984 as the first of its kind in Baden-Württemberg.
 The motorsport museum opened near the Hockenheimring in 1986 and shows over 200 exhibits of historical motorcycles and engines.
 The "Gartenschaupark" was created in 1991 to host the State Horticultural Show and is, with an area of 16 ha, Hockenheim's largest park.

 Hockenheim's landmark is the water tower, constructed in 1910 in Art Nouveau.
 Other buildings of historical significance include the Protestant town church, a 1906 Neo-baroque building by architect Hermann Behaghel, and the Catholic Church (1910), done in Art Nouveau with a high tower, by Johannes Schroth.
 The old Catholic church, with a classical hall (1817) and a late Gothic choir tower (1490), serves as a community center today.